Exploring Dynamic Context for Multi-path Trajectory Prediction: Related Work

 \textbf{Multi-path Trajectory Prediction.} Many approaches have been proposed to predict a socially compliant set of possible trajectories for an agent~\cite{lee2017desire,gupta2018social,amirian2019social,makansi2019overcoming,poibrenski2020m2p3,cui2019multimodal,katyal2020intent}.
 Generative Adversarial Nets (GAN)~\cite{goodfellow2014generative} and CVAE~\cite{kingma2014semi,sohn2015learning} are the most popular generative models used for this task.
-In \cite{gupta2018social}, a trajectory sampler named ``Social GAN'' is proposed that considers the social effects of all agents.
+In~\cite{gupta2018social} a trajectory sampler named Social GAN is proposed that considers the social effects of all agents.
 The generator is trained to predict a set of trajectories for each agent against a recurrent discriminator.
-Social and Physical attention mechanism are implemented in the GAN sampler so as to predict paths for each agent~\cite{sadeghian2018sophie}.
+In~\cite{sadeghian2018sophie} social and physical attention mechanisms are implemented in the GAN sampler to predict paths for each agent.
 In~\cite{lee2017desire}, multiple plausible prediction samples are generated by a CVAE-based RNN encoder-decoder conditioned on observations.
-Katyal \etal~\cite{katyal2020intent} proposes to predict the intent of the target agent using a Bayesian approach as a condition of their CVAE-based LSTM encoder-decoder to help generate multiple paths.
+Katyal~\etal~\cite{katyal2020intent} propose to predict the intent of the target agent using a Bayesian approach as a condition of their CVAE-based LSTM encoder-decoder to help generate multiple paths.
 Meanwhile, they introduce an LSTM discriminator to train the framework in an adversarial way.
-In \cite{cheng2020mcenet}, scene context and the interactions between individual and group agents are accounted as a condition in their CVAE-based framework to sample multiple trajectories.
+Salzmann~\etal~\cite{Salzmann20Trajectron} propose a CVAE-based model using spatial-temporal graphs to predict pedestrian and car trajectories.
+In \cite{cheng2020mcenet}, scene context and the interactions between individual and group agents are accounted as a condition in a CVAE-based framework to sample multiple trajectories. \cite{Yuan20Diverse} applies a determinantal point process to increase the diversity sampling of a CVAE-based model for 2D and 3D motion prediction using synthetic data.
 Some other works treat the multi-path trajectory prediction problem as the estimation of a multimodal distribution.
-Cui \etal~\cite{cui2019multimodal} proposes to model the multimodality of vehicle movement prediction with Deep Convolutional Networks.
+Cui~\etal~\cite{cui2019multimodal} propose to model the multimodality of vehicle movement prediction with Deep Convolutional Networks.
 In \cite{makansi2019overcoming}, first, the multimodal distributions are predicted with an evolving strategy by combining the Winner-Takes-ALL loss~\cite{guzman2012multiple}.
 Then, the samples from the first stage fit a distribution for trajectory prediction.
+Cheng~\etal~\cite{cheng2021amenet} propose AMENet that only employs the self-attention mechanism~\cite{vaswani2017attention} for learning agent-to-agent interaction.
+In comparison, DCENet adopts a two-stream architecture~\cite{simonyan2014two,casas2018intentnet} of attention modules, with respective streams dedicated to learning the spatial and temporal contexts explicitly.